-There are six parts to the Subject SP4 course.
+There are six parts to the Subject SP5 course.
 The parts cover related topics and are broken down into chapters.
+At the end of each part there is an assignment testing the material from that part.

 The following table shows how the parts and chapters relate to each other.
 The final column shows how the chapters relate to the days of the regular tutorials.
 This table should help you plan your progress across the study session.